 What is the Hero’s Journey?

-The Hero’s Journey is a storytelling structure that breaks stories down to their core elements.
+The Hero’s Journey is a storytelling structure that breaks down stories to their core elements.
 In its most basic form, the Hero’s Journey breaks stories down into three parts: the Departure, the Initiation, and the Return.
-These stages describe a character existing in their current world, the action which causes them to leave it, and how they’ve changed when they come back home.
+These stages describe a character existing in their current world, the action that causes them to leave it, and how they’ve changed when they come back home.

 The Hero’s Journey was originally outlined by Joseph Campbell in his book The Hero With a Thousand Faces.
-In this book, Campbell argues that all books and all heroes follow the same basic plot points, and he outlines a story structure that aims to categorize every story into a series of plot beats.
+In this book, Campbell argues that all books and all heroes follow the same basic plot points.
+He also outlines a story structure that aims to categorize every story into a series of plot beats.
 These plot beats make up the Hero’s Journey.

-It’s important to note that Campbell doesn’t require stories to follow each of these 17 beats, nor is it important that these beats happen exactly in order.
+It’s important to note that Campbell doesn’t require stories to follow each of these 17 beats.
+Also worth noting, it’s important that these beats happen exactly in order.
 Instead, these are just a list of things that tend to happen in each story.
 A writer can use this to their advantage by arranging them in the order that’s best for their story!

-Now that we know what the Hero’s Journey is, let’s take a look at those the Departure, the Initiation, and the Return, and talk a little about how we can use those points to add structure to our stories.
+Now that we know what the Hero’s Journey is, let’s take a look at those individual parts.
+The Departure, the Initiation, and the Return, and how we can use those points to add structure to our stories.